-If you're looking for a new garage door, it can be quite daunting to get your head around all of the information that is required in order to make an informed decision.
-This quick guide is here to help you understand the different types of garage doors, and why more than one kind exists in the first place.
+If you're looking for a new garage door it can be quite daunting to get your head around all of the information that is required in order to make an informed decision.
+Your quick guide is here to help you understand the different types of garage doors, and why more than one kind exists in the first place.

 Each category contains a link to further information on that particular type of door.
 If you have any further questions that aren't covered here, please contact us by email or telephone (01926 463888).

 Up & Over

-The most recognisable door style, this tried and tested one piece panel design does exactly what it suggests; it goes up and over into the garage opening in one piece.
+The most recognisable door style in the UK still, this tried and tested one piece panel design does exactly what it suggests; it goes up and over into the garage opening in one piece.
 Vastly popular for a reason, the Up and Over easily achieves the basic purpose of a Garage Door.
-It is generally the easiest type of garage door to install.
+It is generally the easiest type of garage door to buy and install.

 - Reliable, tried and tested design and mechanism

 - Provides weatherproofing